m-albalushi/moviezone-app/README.md

 ```
 - Rebuild and deploy

-⚠️ Use only one method at a time.
+⚠️ Use only one method only.